AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/support-schematron-file.md

 ---
 # Support for Schematron files

 "Schematron" refers to a rule-based validation language used to define tests for an XML file.
-Web editor supports Schematron files.
-You can import the Schematron files and also edit them in Web Editor.
+The Editor supports Schematron files.
+You can import the Schematron files and also edit them in the Editor.
 Using a Schematron file you can define certain rules and then validate them for a DITA topic or a map.

 >[!NOTE]
 >
-> Web editor supports ISO Schematron.
+> Editor supports ISO Schematron.

 ## Import Schematron files